Kingdom of Montenegro: History

 1899 map of the Balkans; Montenegro is coloured magenta.

-Prince Nicholas of Montenegro proclaimed the Kingdom of Montenegro in Cetinje on 28 August 1910, elevating the country from the rank of Principality.
-King Nicholas I had ruled the country as prince since 1860, and had initiated several modernising reforms at the beginning of the 20th century, such as introducing a constitution and a new currency, the Montenegrin perper.
+Prince Nikola of Montenegro proclaimed the Kingdom of Montenegro in Cetinje on 28 August 1910, elevating the country from the rank of a principality.
+King Nikola I had ruled the country as prince since 1860, and had initiated several modernising reforms at the beginning of the 20th century, such as introducing a constitution and a new currency, the Montenegrin perper.
 Although independent, Montenegro was nationally and culturally close to Serbia.

 Montenegro joined the First Balkan War in 1912, hoping to win a share in the last Ottoman-controlled areas of Rumelia.
 Montenegro did make further territorial gains by splitting Sandžak with Serbia on 30 May 1913.
 But the Montenegrins had to abandon the newly captured city of İşkodra (Skadar in Serbian, modern-day Shkodër) to the new state of Albania in May 1913, at the insistence of the Great Powers.
 Esad Pasha made a deal to surrender the town to the Montenegrins in exchange for Montenegro supporting his claims in Central Albania.
 However, as Shkodër and the surroundings had a large ethnic Albanian majority, the area went to the state of Albania instead.

-When the Second Balkan War broke out in June 1913, Serbia fought against Bulgaria, and King Nicholas sided with Serbia.
+When the Second Balkan War broke out in June 1913, Serbia fought against Bulgaria, and King Nikola sided with Serbia.

-During World War I (1914–1918) Montenegro allied itself with the Triple Entente, in line with King Nicholas' pro-Serbian policy.
+During World War I (1914–1918) Montenegro allied itself with the Triple Entente, in line with King Nikola's pro-Serbian policy.
 Accordingly, Austria-Hungary occupied Montenegro from 15 January 1916 to October 1918.
-In 1918, coastal areas were occupied by the French and the Italian troops within the framework of the occupation of the eastern Adriatic.
+In 1918, coastal areas were occupied by French and Italian troops within the framework of the occupation of the eastern Adriatic.

 On 20 July 1917, the signing of the Corfu Declaration foreshadowed the unification of Montenegro with Serbia.
-On 26 November 1918, the Podgorica Assembly, an elected body claiming to represent the Montenegrin people, unanimously adopted a resolution deposing king Nicholas I (who was still in exile) and unifying Montenegro with Serbia.
-Upon this event Nicholas I, who had previously supported unification with Serbia into a greater state with his dynasty playing the pivotal role, switched to promoting Montenegrin nationalism and opposing the union with Serbia, a position he maintained until his death in France in 1921.
+On 26 November 1918, the Podgorica Assembly, an elected body claiming to represent the Montenegrin people, unanimously adopted a resolution deposing King Nikola I (who was still in exile) and unifying Montenegro with Serbia.
+Upon this event, Nikola I, who had previously supported unification with Serbia into a greater state with his dynasty playing the pivotal role, switched to promoting Montenegrin nationalism and opposing the union with Serbia, a position he maintained until his death in France in 1921.

 On 1 December 1918, Serbia and Montenegro together formed a major part of the new Kingdom of Serbs, Croats and Slovenes (Yugoslavia).

 During World War II, the occupying forces in Yugoslavia considered turning the Italian governorate of Montenegro into a puppet kingdom, but nothing came of these plans.